 Little Rock, AR

-In the market for side trips from Memphis that will please both history buffs and outdoor enthusiasts?
+In the market for a side trip that’ll please both history buffs and outdoor enthusiasts?
 Think Little Rock, AR.
 Named for a river rock formation used by early French travelers as a navigational guide, “La Petite Roche” is Arkansas’s state capital and largest city.
 Combine rich history with a stunning natural setting, and you’ve got a day trip winner.

 The Clinton Presidential Center is a treasure trove of American history.
 Check out the Clinton Presidential Library and Museum to get intriguing insights into White House life from 1993 to 2001.

-In town, amble through the River Market District for great places to shop, dine, and people-watch.
+In town, amble through the River Market District, home to some of the top tourist attractions in Little Rock along with great places to shop, dine, and people-watch.
 Add a notch to your urban trekking belt by traversing the Big Dam Bridge, the longest pedestrian and bicycle bridge in North America.

 Back in town, kick back and savor the pleasures of local Little Rock beverages.
 Tap into the Rock Town Distillery for their popular tours and tastings.
 At day’s end, relax and take in River Lights in the Rock, the nightly lighting of the city’s bridges.

 Want to get away from the bustle and bright lights?
 Head to Hatchie National Wildlife Refuge, less than an hour northeast of Memphis.
 Stretching along the scenic Hatchie River, its wild swamplands and dense vegetation make it an ideal habitat for migratory birds and aquatic species—and a perfect Memphis day trip for wildlife enthusiasts.